-In truth it isn’t as hard as you might imagine, and to prove it we’re holding an informal training day in late March 2019.
+In truth, it isn’t as hard as you might imagine, and to prove it we’re holding an informal training day Friday 29th March 2019.
 The programme has been designed specifically for novices but if successful we may organise similar events for crews who wish to take their skills to the next level.

 The novice event will be based at a beautiful hotel deep in the New Forest.
 Arriving at 09.00 for coffee and biscuits, you’ll meet your fellow novices before starting the day at 09.30.
 Don’t worry, there will be a maximum of 12 delegates at this first session, as we want you to feel relaxed and have time to ask questions.
 As well as your trainer we will have a ‘Clerk of the Course’ and one of our rally marshals on hand to explain their roles on an event.

 Concluding the morning session we will pause for a sumptuous lunch before practising your new skills on a short, specially designed course.
 This will be followed by an opportunity to ask questions and address any issues arising from your experience.
 We have also arranged for a professional rally car preparation specialist to join us for a chat over afternoon tea, answering any questions you might have about your vehicle.
 We will be covering everything from application forms and event paperwork to time cards, route books, timing and navigation, and there will be a Q&A session at the end of the day to address any lingering uncertainties.
 We expect to finish by 17.00.